nuxt/docs/en/faq/duplicated-meta-tags.md

 > To avoid any duplication when used in child component, please give a unique identifier with the hid key, please [read more](https://github.com/declandewet/vue-meta#lists-of-tags) about it.

-So for the meta description, you should add the unique identifier `hid` so vue-meta will not that it has to erase the default tag.
+For the meta description, you need to add the unique identifier `hid` so vue-meta will know that it has to overwrite the default tag.

 Your `nuxt.config.js`:
 ```js